Instagram/MonkeyType/doc/configuration.rst

   .. method:: code_filter() -> CodeFilter

-    If an environment variable ``MONKEYTYPE_TRACE_MODULES`` is defined with one or more comma separated package and/or module names, returns a predicate function that traces only modules defined in this variable.
-Otherwise a predicate function that excludes code in the Python standard library and installed site-packages from call trace logging will be returned.
+    Returns the default code filter predicate function.
+If an environment variable ``MONKEYTYPE_TRACE_MODULES`` is defined with one or more comma separated package and/or module names, the default code filter traces only functions within the listed modules.
+Otherwise the default filter excludes code in the Python standard library and installed site-packages, and traces all other functions.

   .. method:: type_rewriter() -> ChainedRewriter